MaxMilton/action-setup-playwright/README.md

 # maxmilton/action-setup-playwright

-GitHub action to setup [Playwright](https://github.com/microsoft/playwright) in your CI workflows.
+GitHub action to setup `playwright` in your CI workflows.
 Installs the system dependencies required to run cross-browser tests on Chromium, WebKit and Firefox with [Playwright](https://github.com/microsoft/playwright).

 Originally based on <https://github.com/microsoft/playwright-github-action>.